KILTprotocol/docs/docs/participate/01_Staking/03_Delegate/05_exit.md

 ---
 id: exit
-title: Leave the set of delegators
+title: Leave the Set of Delegators
 ---

 import StakingTxDisclaimer from '../_disclaimer_staking_tx.md';